jbreckmckye/eslint-plugin-type-only-files/README.md

 ### `banEnums`

 Prohibit enums in type-only files.

-Note that this can't detect when an enum is exported via `export type { ... }`.
+Note that this can't detect when an enum is imported via `import type { MyEnum }`.

 ### `filePattern`